ConfettiFX/The-Forge/README.md

 You can find the documentation in the Wiki in the FSL section.

 ### Remote UI Control
-When working remotely, on mobile or console  it can cumbersome to control the development UI.
+When working remotely, on mobile or console, it can be cumbersome to control the development UI.
 We added a remote control application in Common_3\Tools\UIRemoteControl which allows control of all UI elements on all platforms.
 It works as follows:
 - Build and Launch the Remote Control App located in Common_3/Tools/UIRemoteControl
 - When a unit test is started on the target application (i.e. consoles), it starts listening for connections on a part (8889 by default)
-- In the Remote Control App, enter the target ip address and click connect
+- In the Remote Control App, enter the target IP address and click connect

 ![Remote UI Control](Screenshots/Remote%20UI.jpg)